 In the fall of 1979, Robert Geary established The San Francisco Chamber Singers, opening that first season with an all-Bach program.
 Quickly favoring the music of Benjamin Britten, the choir soon began to sharpen its focus on today’s music, and by the 1990s was focusing almost exclusively on premieres and commissions by living composers from the U.S. and abroad.
 (To learn more about our commissions, premieres, and other repertoire from recent seasons, click here.)

 Volti is esteemed for its commitment to and excellence in performing works by contemporary composers, particularly American composers.
-With over 500 performances to its credit, the group has become one of America’s renowned professional choirs.
+With 36 seaons of performances to its credit, the group has become one of America’s renowned professional choirs.
 The ensemble has performed at music festivals in the U.S. and abroad to remarkable critical acclaim, always performing new works by American composers as representative of the artistic excellence and spirit of its home.

 “Among the wealth of choirs and vocal ensembles in the